jordanparker6/sklearn-textclassifier/README.md

 - data.csv is the the data file containing your text and labels.
 - config.json overwrites the default training configurations.
 - hyperparameter.json adjust the models default hyperparameters.
-- model.p is the pickled trained Scikit-Learn estimator object.
+- model.p is the trained Scikit-Learn estimator object.

 Default config: